Zeta36/Using-Google-Neural-Machine-Translation-for-chess-movements-inference-TensorFlow-/README.md

 # Results

-Using a NMT + GNMT attention (2 layers) I was able to reach a good result with:
+Using a NMT + GNMT attention (2 layers) the model was able to reach a good result with:

 eval dev: perplexity 2.83
 eval test: perplexity 3.07
 global training step 72100 lr 0.868126 step-time 0.51s wps 9.57K ppl 2.76 bleu 20.64

-This result means that, given a board state whatsoever, the model can predict in a seq2seq way a valid (and usually human) chess movement.
+This means that, given a board state whatsoever, the model can predict in a seq2seq way a valid (and usually human) chess movement.